splunk/public-o11y-docs/admin/subscription-usage/analyze-apm-billing-usage.rst

 To download a subscription usage report, do the following:

-- Go to :menuselection:`Settings` then :menuselection:`Subscription Usage` and select the :guilabel:`APM` tab.
+#.
+Go to :menuselection:`Settings` then :menuselection:`Subscription Usage` and select the :guilabel:`APM` tab.
-- Expand the :guilabel:`Hosts` chart or the :guilabel:`Containers` chart.
+#.
+Expand the :guilabel:`Hosts` chart or the :guilabel:`Containers` chart.
-- Select an hour of time in the chart.
+#.
+Select an hour of time in the chart.
-- Select a specific minute within the hour.
+#.
+Select a specific minute within the hour.
-- Select :guilabel:`Download Data` to download the CSV file.
+#.
+Select :guilabel:`Download Data` to download the CSV file.

 For each selected minute, the report shows the attributes or tags associated with the hosts and containers that sent data to Splunk APM.
 You might see different tags, like ``AWSUniqueId``, ``container_id``,  ``gcp_id``, and so on depending on the source of the host or container observed and the version of your instrumentation agent.

-.. caution:: For Kubernetes deployments, the Kubernetes attributes processor extracts default attributes extracted by the processor, such as ``k8s.pod.name``, are required for accurate subscription usage.
-Don’t remove the Kubernetes attributes processor from your configuration.
+.. caution:: For Kubernetes deployments, the Kubernetes attributes processor extracts default attributes, such as ``k8s.pod.name``.
+These attributes are required for accurate subscription usage.
+Don't remove the Kubernetes attributes processor from your configuration.
 See :ref:`kubernetes-attributes-processor` for more information.